silverbulletmd/silverbullet/website/Migrate from v1.md

 Some pointers on how to migrate from v1 to v2:

-First of all, you can delete any `.silverbullet.db` file from your space, this isn’t used anymore.

 # Queries
 v2 does not have support for old-style [queries](https://v1.silverbullet.md/Query%20Language) (live queries) anymore.
 They have been replaced with [[Space Lua/Lua Integrated Query]].
 Give the linked page a read, but generally there’s a few differences: